kevinhayen/grandma3_fixture_to_presets/README.md

 # fixture_to_presets
-grandma3 lua plugin to store presets, based on fixture files
+grandma3 lua plugin to store presets, based on info provided by fixture files

 works on **v1.8.1.0**